dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.56/_index.md

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### 3M™ not Closing Properly When User Changes Roles
+### Solventum™ not Closing Properly When User Changes Roles

 **CACTWO-6558 {{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-When using 3M™, if a user changed his role to a role that had a disabled encoder, 3M™ would not close or reopen properly when the user changed back to his role that had the encoder enabled.
+When using Solventum™, if a user changed his role to a role that had a disabled encoder, Solventum™ would not close or reopen properly when the user changed back to his role that had the encoder enabled.
 This has been fixed.

-> [!note] 3M™ Users Only
+> [!note] Solventum™ Users Only
-This change only applies to 3M Users.
+This change only applies to Solventum Users.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">